 A few results that are dependent on your particular situation

-- Roth 401(k) vs. regular 401(k): as a rule of thumb, the higher your current marginal tax relative to in retirement, the more attractive the Roth becomes.
+- Roth 401(k) vs. regular 401(k): as a rule of thumb, the lower your current marginal tax relative to in retirement, the more attractive the Roth becomes.

 - If your employer offers a 401(k) plan but the fees are high, contributions beyond the company match may or may not be worthwhile, depending on your tax situation and the level of fees